 - Affinity Publisher (free beta desktop publishing software download)

-- Affinity Designer (paid vector-based graphic design software **does offer some pixel-based creation possibilities, as well**)
+- Affinity Designer (paid vector-based graphic design software)

 - GIMP (free opensource image editing software download)